Murder by Night: Reception

 The film drew mixed reviews.
 St. Petersburg Times critic Lucy May gave the film a negative review, criticizing Urich's "flat acting" and "the movie's ridiculous dialogue."
 Meanwhile, the Los Angeles Times Ray Loynd was more charitable, criticizing the plot's logic but commending the production values, writing, "if you check out the dialogue carefully, you can pick up on the killer early on.
 Red herrings hover about, and chess figures as a metaphor.
 Production values are solid.
 "Murder by Night" is a suspenser with more craft than logic or originality."
 Daniel Ruth, writing in the Chicago Sun-Times, gave Murder by Night 2-1/2 stars and noted that the film "does manage to buff and polish the venerable amnesia bit.
 It's flawed, but this film turns into an enjoyable little mystery."
 Ruth added that the film "still is an engaging, modest thriller" and that director McElroy "has crafted a nicely stylish show, with just enough twists and turns to sustain interest."
 Most of all, Ruth wrote, Urich "has tackled a role requiring an exceptionally high degree of vulnerability.
 As the amnesia-stricken Strong, Urich takes his character from a cold, aloof recluse to a man on the brink of a nervous breakdown as the terrifying thought that he might be a deranged killer begins to overwhelm him.
 It's a strong, convincing piece of work by Urich, who is ably supported by Lenz as his love interest."
 And Chicago Tribune television critic Rick Kogan gave the film mixed praise.
 "One measure of success for a thriller is its ability to provide enough false leads to mask the identity of the culprit," Kogan wrote.
 "And 'Murder by Night' does this effectively enough that one almost abandons one's Bad Guy theory and accepts that Urich must be the killer."
 Overall, however, Kogan wrote that he liked several of the acting performances but not the plot.
 "Urich does a creditable job with a difficult role," Kogan wrote.
 "Lenz is unusually delightful and capable.
 Ironside is so believably nasty that one is not at all upset when he gets a couple of nonfatal hammer knocks on the head.
 Still, with all the twists and turns of the plot, the ending of 'Murder by Night' is relatively unfulfilling - proving, once again, that when the Good Guys win, the viewer sometimes loses."

 Home media

 The film was released on VHS in 1990.
+As of 2024, the film has still not been officially released on DVD.